anasouardini/blog/src/pages/posts/does-virtual-dom-make-reactjs-faster.md

 Well, same as before, the VDOM wasn't meant for that: it was invented to solve a React's problem, which is what I briefly mentioned above.

-A: When you overuse the `useState` hook as an amateur, or if your app gets really huge and you start to *just* want it to work which leads you to start Re-rendering all of your components all over the place, or even worse, you misuse the `useContext` API which Re-renders the entirety of your app... your app will eventually start getting slower and slower, *unless you're a React wizard*.
+**A**: When you overuse the `useState` hook as an amateur, or if your app gets really huge and you start to *just* want it to work which leads you to start Re-rendering all of your components all over the place, or even worse, you misuse the `useContext` API which Re-renders the entirety of your app whenever you update a font color... your app will eventually start getting slower and slower, *unless you're a React wizard*.

-So that's kind of a React's problem, so how do we solve it? we throw a huge thing called **VDOM** on it, and.. problem solved.
+So that's kind of a React's problem, so how do we solve it? we throw a huge thing called **VDOM** on it, and... problem solved.
 Or is it?

-B: Think of it this way, VDOM is the middle man between DOM and JSX, what you often hear in engineering is "You remove the middleman to go faster", same applies here, but in reverse, you add the VDOM to go slower.
+**B**: Think of it this way, VDOM is the middleman between DOM and JSX, what you often hear in engineering is "You remove the middleman to go faster", same applies here, but in reverse, you add the VDOM to go slower.
 But why did they make it slower? so VDOM is useless?

 ## is Virtual DOM useless

 I'm not a fan of "well actually... it depends", so... from A and B: it was a sacrifice of speed for the sake of speed, it's like getting highest and lowest to become closer together.
 Let me explain: React developers like to Re-render a lot, which makes their app really slow, without the VDOM it's even slower.
 And that is the reason why VDOM is not useless.

-VDOM takes the whole Re-rendering instructions and filters it to get only the non-repeating ones, so you can call it a protection mechanism for "Re-rendering lovers".
+VDOM takes all Re-rendering instructions and sift down only the non-repeating ones, keeping away the useless DOM changes that React causes when not used rationally and precisely, so you call it a protection mechanism for "Re-rendering lover".

 And yes, you are right, theoretically we can write apps that do not Re-render a lot, and then, VDOM would be a [pure overhead](https://svelte.dev/blog/virtual-dom-is-pure-overhead).

 ## Takeaway

-I want you to take away from this, is that React's Virtual DOM is not meant to make React faster, but it only protects against a problem that naturally occurs during the process of developing a React app due to how React was designed from the get-go.
+What I want you to take away from this, is that React's Virtual DOM is not meant to make React faster, but it only protects against a problem that naturally occurs during the process of developing a React app due to how React was designed from the get-go.

-So VDOM is fast, **NO**; VDOM is bad **NO**.
+So VDOM is fast? **NO**; VDOM is bad? **NO**.
 But in my opinion, there must be a sweet spot between having a VDOM and not having one, that the devs are missing, that would make React shiny again.